• Skip to main content

 You can make poached eggs or over easy eggs.

-You can add corn chips, Queso Fresco, jalapeño slices, avocado.
+You can add corn chips, Queso Fresco, Cotija cheese, jalapeño slices, and/ or avocado.

 Nutrition